INFORMATION ON PERSONAL DATA PROCESSING

 As the personal data controller, we determine the purpose and means of your personal data processing.

-involves any operation with your personal data, for example their collection, processing, organisation, structuring, etc.
+Processing involves any operation with your personal data, for example their collection, processing, organisation, structuring, etc.

 As the controller of your personal data, we are concurrently responsible for compliance with all obligations and principles relating to personal data protection, primarily their sufficient protection.
 If the security of your personal data is breached, which we naturally seek to prevent, we are obliged to communicate this fact to the Office for the Protection of Personal Data within 72 hours.